Lake Champlain: Beginning of the Revolutionary War

 The Continental Army's first offensive action took place in May 1775, three weeks after the Battles of Lexington and Concord.
 Ethan Allen, accompanied by 200 Green Mountain Boys, was ordered to capture Fort Ticonderoga and retrieve supplies for the fight in Boston.
-Benedict Arnold shared the command with Allen, and, in early May 1775, they captured Fort Ticonderoga, Crown Point and the southern Loyalist settlement of Skenesborough.
-As a result of Allen's offensive attack on the Champlain Valley in 1775, the American forces controlled the Lake Champlain waterway.
+Benedict Arnold shared the command with Allen, and they captured Fort Ticonderoga, Crown Point and the southern Loyalist settlement of Skenesborough.
+By taking control of these forts, Americans gained heavy artillery as well as control of a vast water highway: Lake Champlain provided a direct invasion route to British Canada.
+However, had the British controlled the lake, they could have divided the colonies of New England and further depleted the Continental Army.